aleksip/plugin-data-transform/README.md

 ## Global data and includes

-If you are using global data from the `_data` directory and includes (in data files or Twig templates) please note that 1) pattern-specific data overwrites data from parent patterns by default and that 2) global data for an included pattern is considered to be pattern-specific data.
-If you want to override pattern-specific data of an included pattern you can do that by using the `with` keyword.
+Please note that global data from the `_data` directory is considered to be pattern-specific data and will overwrite data inherited from a parent pattern.
+If you want to override data of an included pattern you can use the `with` keyword.

 ## More examples